-Supporting research towards improving the health and the quality of life of all people with SCD and finding a cure have been goals of the SCAGO since its inception in 2005.
-To ensure more students take interest in SCD research, we established the Young Researchers’ Award Program (YRAP) in 2019.
+Supporting research towards improving the health and the quality of life of all people with sickle cell disease and finding a cure have been goals of the SCAGO since its inception in 2005.
+To ensure more students take interest in sickle cell disease research, we established the Young Researchers’ Award Program (YRAP) in 2019.

 The first student recipient was Dr. Derek Chan (MD/Ph.D.
 Candidate, Hope Lab), Stem Cell, and Cancer Research Institute.
 Michael G. DeGroote School of Medicine at McMaster University; and his research topic was “Evaluating Health Resource Utilization Patterns in Sickle Cell Disease in Emergency Departments in Ontario, Canada”

 See the research brief for the study here.

 If the grant is approved, the recipient will be required to supply the payee information and mailing address – this information is available through the institution’s research administration office.
 The institution will serve as the fiscal agent.

 - Grant checks sent to: (Include the contact name, mailing address, phone number, and e-mail address).

 As per our mission of advancing care and treatment through the support of research and educational initiatives, the Sickle Cell Awareness Group of Ontario (SCAGO) student research grant program was created to provide students in postsecondary education, the opportunity to have research experience focused on Sickle Cell Disease (SCD).
 Students are expected to undertake a research project under the guidance of an academic advisor during personal time or A brief research elective approved by their school.
 The research project should result in an academic paper that could be presented at a regional, national, or international conference.